collocations.org

 idealized, optimistic, positive, romantic, rosy

-Her rosy view of life abroad seems rather naive.
+Her rosy view of life in the country seems rather naive.

 After his experience in jail, he has a pretty jaundiced view of the penal system.